 What This Guide Covers

-Metrics for measuring the governance program itself—not operational metrics for individual AI systems.
-For AI system monitoring, see our AI Monitoring Metrics guide.
+This guide addresses metrics for measuring the governance program itself, not operational metrics for individual AI systems.
+For guidance on AI system monitoring, see our AI Monitoring Metrics guide.

 Metric Categories